Phurlijharan

 Phurlijharan (/pʰurɵlid͡ʒʱɵrɵɳɵ/) is a perennial waterfall in Bhawanipatna, Kalahandi district, Odisha, India.
-The falls are 16 m high and are known for their multicolored rainbow created on the scattered water because of the reflection of sunlight.
-It is a tourist attraction for picnics.
-The falls are close to the Karlapat Wildlife Sanctuary.
+The falls on the Sagada river are 16 m high and known for the colored rainbows that the reflections of sunlight create here.
+It is a tourist attraction that is close to the Karlapat Wildlife Sanctuary.

 Tourism

 Phurlijharan is 15 km from Bhawanipatna on state highway 44.
 Odisha State Road Transport Corporation and private buses connect it with Bhawanipatna and other nearby cities.